TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 28/Proverbs 28.15.md

 ---

-[ As] a roaring lion, and a ranging bear, [So is] a wicked ruler over a poor people.
+As a roaring lion or a charging bear, so is a wicked ruler over helpless people.